rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 #### Parameters
 - schema: S - The schema to used to determine the value's true type
 - [value]: any - The value to convert
-- [options]: UIOptionsType<T, S, F> - The UIOptionsType from which to potentially extract the `emptyValue`
+- [options]: UIOptionsType<T, S, F> | undefined - The UIOptionsType from which to potentially extract the `emptyValue`

 #### Returns
 - string | boolean | number | string[] | boolean[] | number[] | undefined: The `value` converted to the proper type